The following is a Guest Post via Cheryl Hurt

 10. Wake up at the same time every morning.

 Have you noticed that a lot of successful people tend to be early risers?
 Every morning, waking up at the same time stabilizes your circadian rhythm, increases productivity, and puts you in a calm and centered state.
 Find your comfort zone.

 11. Avoid social comparison.

 Everyone works at his own pace, so why compare yourself to others?
 If you think you’re better than someone else, you gain an unhealthy sense of superiority.
 If you think someone else is better than you, you end up feeling bad about yourself.
 You’ll be happier if you focus on your own progress and praise others on theirs.

 12. Choose friends wisely.

 Misery loves company.
-That’s why it’s important to surround yourself with optimistic people who have similiar goals and will encourage you to achieve your goals.
+That’s why it’s important to surround yourself with optimistic people who have similar goals and encourage you to achieve your goals.
 The more positive energy you have around you, the better you will feel about yourself.

 13. Never seek approval from others.

 Happy people don’t care what others think of them.
 They follow their own hearts without letting naysayers discourage them.
 They understand that it’s impossible to please everyone.
 Listen to what people have to say, but never seek anyone’s approval but your own.